ririw/ririw.github.io/_posts/2015-06-27-raspberry-pi-bitthunder.markdown

 - Nice docs.
 Never underestimate the importance of documentation
 - From all his posts, james walmsley, the author, seems like a patient and responsive person!
 Which will be great when I hit problems later on!
 - A firm base, from RTOS
-- And I'm pretty sure it has network controllers for the pi.

 # Building an image